worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 * [Shading, a way to relocate private copies of a Class to deal with conflicts](https://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html)
 * [Uberjar variants](https://dzone.com/articles/the-skinny-on-fat-thin-hollow-and-uber)

+### WAR Files and J2EE

-* [WAR Files](https://docs.oracle.com/cd/E19199-01/816-6774-10/a_war.html) - WAR files are a JAR variant used for deploying certain types of Java web applications in the J2EE ecosystem.
-They're not exactly the same as an uberjar, but the topics are related.
-I'm neither very familiar with nor very interested in J2EE, so you'll have to read up on this elsewhere.
+[WAR Files](https://docs.oracle.com/cd/E19199-01/816-6774-10/a_war.html) are a special type of JAR variant used for deploying certain types of Java web applications in the J2EE ecosystem.
+J2EE is a whole can of worms that I honestly don't know that much about, nor am I very interested in learning.
+But it does come up a lot so it's worth touching on here.

+In short, these applications are designed to deploy not to generic VMs (like an Ubuntu 16 instance or w/e) but rather into specialized Java-based [Application Servers](https://en.wikipedia.org/wiki/List_of_application_servers#Java), like [Apache Tomcat](http://tomcat.apache.org/).
+Your company would run one or more of these Tomcat instances, which get treated as shared infrastructure, and individual applications would package their code (into WARs) and deploy into into _those_.

+The application server handles process of orchestrating your application (no `java -jar MyApp.jar` here), as well as providing a bunch of [common J-* branded system services](https://en.wikipedia.org/wiki/Jakarta_EE#Web_profile).
+Because of all this, there are extra considerations around packaging and deployment to make sure the 2 systems (your application and the hosting Application Server) play nicely together, and that's where the WAR spec comes in.

+[This article](https://javapipe.com/blog/tomcat-application-server/) gives a good overview of this whole system.
+[Here's another good one](https://octopus.com/blog/application-server-vs-uberjar) about WARs specifically.

+As an aside, despite my skepticism and poorly masked disdain for all this, it is kind of amusing to read about.
+The idea of persistent, multitenant JVM app servers is interesting, and if you squint right, running WARs via Tomcat isn't so different from how everyone today is running "pods" of "containers" on abstracted machines via kubernetes.
+It just has a horrifying enterprise-y pocket protector kind of vibe around it.

+And the decline of one is not unrelated to the rise of the other -- while there are plenty of J2EE deployments out there, much of the ecosystem has moved away from this model.
+People care more about portability between cloud environments and deployment standardization between languages (e.g. the [12 Factor Model](https://12factor.net/)), and in that environment highly customized, language-specific infrastructure is less appealing than a giant uberjar you can run anywhere with a Java runtime.

-### Docker
+### Container Images

-Ironically one of Java's initial selling points -- simplicity of deployment -- has been somewhat diminished by the proliferation of Docker, but nonetheless, the JVM runs just fine with Docker.
-In many cases, you can simply grab the appropriate [OpenJDK](https://hub.docker.com/_/openjdk) image version and go.
+Ironically one of Java's initial selling points -- simplicity of deployment -- has been somewhat diminished by the proliferation of Docker.

+Now that everyone's production environments are just a _???_, the benefit of just putting the JRE on all your servers and being able to run things doesn't matter as much.

+Nonetheless, the JVM runs just fine with Docker, and in many cases, you can simply grab the appropriate [OpenJDK](https://hub.docker.com/_/openjdk) image version, stuff your JARs into it, and go.

 Usually you'll be putting into your Docker image some variation of one of the previous models:

 * Build an uberjar and put it in a JDK docker image
 * Put your compiled code and all your dependencies into a docker image and include an entrypoint command that invokes them with the proper settings and Classpath (sbt's [native-packager](https://www.scala-sbt.org/sbt-native-packager/formats/docker.html) plugin does this)
 * Use a dedicated Java-to-Container build plugin like [Google's Jib](https://github.com/GoogleContainerTools/jib)

+### GraalVM Native Images

 ## Summary